 Implementation of the Libraries Automated Resource Sharing Consortium (LARS) shared system had changed many interlibrary loan (ILL) procedures and patterns, and has resulted in a much higher volume of resource sharing within MCLS and a consequent need for reliable van delivery service.
 MCLS has hired its own van drivers which were once contracted through the Resource Library.
 As a result, the delivery costs for the system have gone down.
-Costs for statewide delivery through the South Central Library System will remain relatively the same as in 2020.
-Delivery from SCLS is still received only four days of the week.
+In 2023, costs for statewide delivery through the South Central Library System will remain the same as 2022, despite the increase in gasoline prices.